Applications Open December 1 for Summer 2024 Tufts Pre-College Programs!

 - Confront real-world issues in an International Relations Crisis simulation, putting to the test the diplomatic, negotiation, critical thinking, and writing skills you will be developing

-- Become lifelong friends with students from all over the world!
+- Forge lasting relationships with like-minded students from all over the world!

 - Improved language skills

 Note: this page represents our best expectations for the program we will deliver, but is subject to change.
 We will update this page as new information becomes available.